Home » Garden » Making Leaf Mold When Doing Fall Clean-Up

 • Maturation Time: Leaf mold takes longer to mature, typically between six months to two years, compared to the quicker maturation of regular compost.

-Why Is Leaf Mold Good?
+Why Is Leaf Mold Good for Your Garden?

-• Weed Suppression A layer of leaf mold on your garden beds can help suppress weeds, reducing the need for constant weeding.
+• Weed Suppression: A layer of leaf mold on your garden beds can help suppress weeds, reducing the need for constant weeding.

 • Environmentally Friendly: Leaf mold composting is an eco-friendly way to reuse yard waste, reducing the need for landfill disposal and chemical fertilizers.